Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 If you have questions, suggestions or are experiencing some kind of issue, visit the [module support thread](https://forum.xda-developers.com/apps/magisk/module-magiskhide-props-config-t3789228) @ XDA.

 ### Known issues
-- Xiaomi devices (MIUI) often have issues passing the ctsProfile check, particularly China releases.
+- Xiaomi devices (MIUI) sometimes have issues passing the ctsProfile check, particularly China releases.
 Try using [ShellHide](https://forum.xda-developers.com/apps/magisk/magisk-shellhide-t3855616) by @JayminSuthar together with this module.
 They might work in conjunction to get the device to pass SafetyNet.
 - If you're on Android Pie you will have to use Magisk v17.2+.
 Any version prior to that will not be able to change the required prop values.
 This is because of a change in Android Pie, and in Magisk v17.2 the resetprop tool wwas been updated for this change.

 ### An option is marked as "disabled"